virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

-### Basic setup
+### 1. Basic setup
-We are going to create our custom shaders based on this shader [Cube lines Shader].
-First we need to generate our rays.
-For this we need to have a ray origin( `ro` ), which is going to be our camera's position, and a ray direction( `rd` ), which we are going to calculate ourselves.
-The idea is to generate them in simple to calculate coordinates, and then to rotate them to match the view direction and orientation of the camera.
+For our shader we are going to use raytracing to draw the scene, so first we need to generate our rays.
+A ray has an origin and a direction.
+The origin will be our camera's position.
+From the origin we are going to shoot one ray per pixel in camera's view direction.

-We are going to place our origin at ( 0.0, 0.0, 0.0 ) and shoot rays in +Z direction.
-The X and Y coordinates will be decided from the fragment posiiton on the screen:
+Before we shoot a ray from camera's position we generate ray direction in the following manner:

 ```glsl
 vec3 rd = vec3( ( fragCoord * 2.0 - iResolution.xy ) / iResolution.x, 0.7 );
 ```

-We shift a fragment position to be centered at the  origin( [ 0.0, 0.0 ]), and then we normalize them by the width of the screen.
+We shift the fragment's screen space position to be centered at the  origin( [ 0.0, 0.0 ]), and then we normalize them by the width of the screen.
 This way we are going to have uniform speed across X and Y axis, when we move our camera.
-Z value define FOV ofthe camera - the bigger it is, the more zoomed in the view will be.
-We flip the Y axis, because fragment coordinates start at left-upper corner, and we need it to start at the left-bottom corner.
+Z value defines FOV of the camera - the bigger it is, the more zoomed in the view will be.
+Thus for every pixel we get a vector that specifies that ray direction for the pixel.

-Now we need to define the camera's coordinate system, whose unit vectors will define the rotation that we need to perform on our rays:
+The rays need to be transformed to aligh with camera's view direction.
+For the we are going to create a rotation matrix that will transform rays defined in wolrds coordinates to rays defined in camera's coordinates:

 ```glsl
 // Orthonormal vectors of the view transformation